Interplay between Standard Quantum Detailed Balance and Thermodynamically Consistent Entropy Production: Preliminaries and Notations

 with the convention $0\ln (0/0)=0$. \end{definition} \begin{remark} Let $\widetilde{\mathsf{k}}$ denote the collection of orbits in $\mathsf{k}$ under the involution $k \mapsto k^*$ \footnote{Strictly speaking, $\widetilde{\mathsf{k}}$ represents the quotient space $\mathsf{k}/\mathbb{Z}_2$ under the group action generated by the involution $k \mapsto k^{\ast}$.}, categorized as doublets (orbits of size 2) or singlets (orbits of size 1).
 One may reformulate the summation in \eqref{quantum_epr} as

 where the index $k\in \widetilde{\mathsf{k}}$ in the outer summation represents an arbitrary element selected from the corresponding doublet or singlet.
-The weight factor $\theta_{k}$ is defined as $1$ for doublets and $1/2$ for singlets. \end{remark} It has been repeatedly discussed in the physics literature \cite{VanVu2023,Horowitz2013,Manzano2018} that the quantum EPR defined in \eqref{quantum_epr} admits a transparent thermodynamic interpretation (i.e., identifying it with the sum of entropy changes in the system and environment), provided that the jump operators satisfy a so-called local detailed balance relation.
-Specifically, there exist positive constants $c_{k}$ for each $k\in \mathsf{k}$ such that

-In this context, the quantity $-2\ln c_{k}$ is identified as the entropy change in the environment associated with the jump operator $L_{k}$.
-Note that the involution property $k^{**}=k$ imposes the necessary consistency constraint $c_{k}c_{k^{\ast}}=1$. \begin{definition} A representation $H,(L_{k})_{k\in \mathsf{k}}$ of a QMS generator is said to be \textbf{thermodynamically consistent} (TC) with respect to the family $(c_{k})_{k\in \mathsf{k}}$, if the finite index set $\mathsf{k}$ is equipped with an involution $k \mapsto k^*$ and the relation \eqref{tc} holds for all $k\in \mathsf{k}$. \end{definition}
+The weight factor $\theta_{k}$ is defined as $1$ for doublets and $1/2$ for singlets. \end{remark} It has been repeatedly discussed in the physics literature \cite{VanVu2023,Horowitz2013,Manzano2018} that the quantum EPR defined in \eqref{quantum_epr} admits a transparent thermodynamic interpretation, provided that the jump operators satisfy a so-called local detailed balance relation.
+Specifically, there exist positive constants $c_{k}$ for each $k\in \mathsf{k}$ such that Note that the involution property $k^{**}=k$ imposes the necessary consistency constraint $c_{k}c_{k^{\ast}}=1$.
+In this context, the quantity $-2\ln c_{k}\eqcolon s_{k}$ is identified as the entropy change in the environment associated with the jump operator $L_{k}$.
+We emphasize that the definition of the EPR in \eqref{quantum_epr} is fundamentally quantum-motivated and basis-independent.
+Indeed, under the condition \eqref{tc}, one can verify that the EPR reduces to $\sigma=\sum_{k\in \mathsf{k}}s_{k}\operatorname{Tr}(L^{\ast}_{k}L_{k}\rho)$, which exactly captures the entropy production in the environment.
+Furthermore, the entropy change of the system is given by the time derivative of its von Neumann entropy, which strictly vanishes for an invariant state.
+The definition \eqref{quantum_epr} can also be generalized to any transient state $\rho(t)$ by simply replacing the constant eigenvalues $\{\rho_{j}\}$ with the time-dependent ones $\{\rho_{j}(t)\}$.
+In this general setting, under the condition \eqref{tc}, the quantum EPR precisely identifies the total entropy production: the sum of the entropy changes in both the system and the environment.
+For a more detailed and related discussion, we refer the readers to Appendix E of \cite{VanVu2023}. \begin{definition} A representation $H,(L_{k})_{k\in \mathsf{k}}$ of a QMS generator is said to be \textbf{thermodynamically consistent} (TC) with respect to the family $(c_{k})_{k\in \mathsf{k}}$, if the finite index set $\mathsf{k}$ is equipped with an involution $k \mapsto k^*$ and the relation \eqref{tc} holds for all $k\in \mathsf{k}$. \end{definition}